Envious-Data/EnvKB-QMK/tkl/rgb/readme.md

 # EnvKB TKL DELIRIUM

-A low cost Standard TKL Design which takes inspiration from the CFTKB Mysterium.
+A Hotswap RGB TKL Design which takes inspiration from the CFTKB Mysterium.
+(ISO ONLY)

 * Keyboard Maintainer: [Envious-Data](https://github.com/envious-data)
 * Hardware Supported:
-  * EnvKB TKL Prototype (Revision 0)
-  * EnvKB TKL Rev1
   * EnvKB TKL RGB **<- you are here**